djjd47130/GitHubBackup/README.md

 ## Downloading Repositories

 To the left of each list item, you can place a check next to each repository you wish to download, or you can select all.
 By clicking the main "Download" button, you initiate the bulk download of all the checked repositories.

+### Progress Indicator

+The progress is purely based on number of repositories downloaded versus total number to download.
+It does not account for repo size, simply because the size is not reliable data.

+Either way, the progress is also shown in the taskbar icon for the application.